Billy Ray Cyrus gives ‘epic disaster’ of a performance at Trump’s Liberty Ball

 Billy Ray Cyrus gave an ‘epic disaster’ of a performance during Donald Trump’s Liberty Ball, following the presidential inauguration.

 The 63-year-old singer took the stage at the event in Washington, DC on Monday night (January 20).
-He performed a mix of his hit songs, including “Old Town Road” and “Achy Breaky Heart.”
+He performed his hit tune, “Achy Breaky Heart” and his and Lil Nas X’s song, “Old Town Road.”

 However, his show didn’t go without a few issues.